 |69th Congress Pictorial Directory, Collection of the U.S. House of Representatives

-prosecuting attorney for the first judicial circuit of Alabama 1911-1919; elected as a Democrat to the
+attorney of the seventeenth judicial district of Arkansas, 1912-1916; elected as a Democrat to the

 Sixty-eighth Congress to fill the vacancy caused by the death of United States Representative Lewis E.

 Sawyer; reelected to the Sixty-ninth and Seventieth Congresses (October 6, 1923- March 3, 1929);

 unsuccessful candidate for renomination in 1928; died on April 27, 1935, in Little Rock, Ark.;